 It is only thanks to your support that we can maintain the high quality of our emergency services around the clock and come to the aid of people in distress – including you.

-On payment of the appropriate contribution for 2020, your patronage is valid until 15 May 2021.
+On payment of the appropriate contribution after 1 November 2020, your patronage is valid until 15 May 2022.
 Many thanks for your support.

 Questions and answers on the subject of Patronage and donations